cored/eco/README.md

 # What is it?

 Eco is a simple GRPC [echo protocol](https://en.wikipedia.org/wiki/Echo_Protocol) implementation.
-It will be use for experimentation with[GRPC]( https://grpc.io)
+It will be use for experimentation with[ GRPC]( https://grpc.io)

 # Usage